Majdanek concentration camp: Commemoration

 In July 1969, on the 25th anniversary of its liberation, a large monument designed by Wiktor Tołkin (a.k.a.
 Victor Tolkin) was constructed at the site.
 It consists of two parts: a large gate monument at the camp's entrance and a large mausoleum holding ashes of the victims at its opposite end.

 In October 2005, in cooperation with the Majdanek museum, four Majdanek survivors returned to the site and enabled archaeologists to find some 50 objects which had been buried by inmates, including watches, earrings, and wedding rings.
 According to the documentary film Buried Prayers, this was the largest reported recovery of valuables in a death camp to date.
 Interviews between government historians and Jewish survivors were not frequent before 2005.

 The camp today occupies about half of its original 2.7 km2, and—but for the former buildings—is mostly bare.
 A fire in August 2010 destroyed one of the wooden buildings that was being used as a museum to house seven thousand pairs of prisoners' shoes.
 The city of Lublin has tripled in size since the end of World War II, and even the main camp is today within the boundaries of the city of Lublin.
 It is clearly visible to many inhabitants of the city's high-rises, a fact that many visitors remark upon.
 The gardens of houses and flats border on and overlook the camp.

 In 2016, Majdanek State Museum and its branches, Sobibór and Bełżec, had about 210,000 visitors.
 This was an increase of 10,000 visitors from the previous year.
-Visitors include Jews, Poles, and others that wish to learn more about the harsh crimes against humanity.
+Visitors include Jews, Poles, and others that wish to learn more about the crimes against humanity.